Skip to main content

 If the waitlist is too long.

-For families who cannot wait 12 months, the most common bridges are:
+For families who cannot wait, the most common bridges are:

 Common misunderstandings.